Last updated 1 July 2014

 If you have decided to continue to be governed by the 2011 Training Regulations, this page will summarise what you can expect during the existing training contract period.

-In particular, read these two documents carefully.
+In particular, read these this document carefully.

 Professional Skills Course